algolia/docsearch-scraper/README.md

 ### Set up Docsearch

-Create a `.env` file at the root of the project
+Create a file named `.env` file at the root of the project

 ```
 APPLICATION_ID=